Indiana Jones and the Temple of Peril: 2000-2004 reconfiguration

 Seeking a new attraction to market for their 2000 season and wanting to bring more interest back to the attraction, the Imagineers of Disneyland Paris embarked on an ambitious project to create Indiana Jones et le Temple du Péril: Backwards!.

 In addition to removing the bodies of each train from their chassis and reversing them, the team added an extra two seats to each car, bringing the total for each two-car train from 8 to 12.
 Lighting and props had to be reversed throughout the ride to ensure guests did not see any signs of "backstage", and the track of the roller coaster itself even had to be altered and reprofiled at some points.

-Since guests travelling backwards are unaware of upcoming curves and drops, their bodies are unable to prepare for the movement.
-This meant some of the sharper drops and curves had to be "softened" to make the attraction a smoother experience.
+Since guests traveling backward are unaware of upcoming curves and drops, their bodies cannot prepare for the movement.
+This meant some of the sharper drips and curves had to be "softened" to make the attraction a smoother experience.

 The reconfigured attraction reopened on 1 April 2000.
 On 27 November 2004, the attraction was "reversed" once more to return the trains to their original forward direction.